 As students prepare for high school graduation and applying to college or getting a job, stress can build.
 Struggling to maintain a strong grade point average or turning in college or job applications may push some students to seek relief through drugs or alcohol.
 Some teens also are attracted to substance use to try to improve their social life, using drugs or alcohol to loosen up or fit in.
 But remember: Teens have the power — and responsibility — to make healthy decisions for themselves.

 During the teen years, the brain is still developing, and that increases the risk of developing problems with drugs and alcohol.
 In fact, most adults with a substance use disorder report that they started using drugs as teenagers.
 It’s important to deal with a teen’s drug or alcohol problem early because it can affect the brain, making it more difficult to stop or control substance use through willpower alone.

 Many students experiment with drugs and alcohol, and it can be difficult to tell when substance use becomes a problem — especially in ourselves.
 It’s time to do something about it when teenage alcohol and drug use interferes with daily life or causes health issues, including:

 Common signs of a substance use disorder can include loss of sleep or appetite, mood changes, dilated pupils, strange and unpredictable behavior, or losing interest in normal activities.
-If you notice signs of a drug problem or signs of an alcohol problem in yourself, a friend, or a loved one, it may be time to reach out for support.
+If you notice signs of a problem in yourself, a friend, or a loved one, it may be time to reach out for support.